Sungai Guntung

 Sungai Guntung, sometimes referred to as Sei Guntung and administratively the kelurahan of Tagaraja, is an Indonesian port town in Indragiri Hilir Regency, Riau with a population of over 14,000 in 2016.

 Located across the mouth of the Guntung River, the town sits on the island of Kateman which is separated by a narrow channel from the eastern coast of Sumatra.

 Geography

-Sungai Guntung is located at the western side of Kateman Island (Indonesian: Pulau Kateman), with the coordinates of 0°17'44" N and 103°36'41" E. Administratively, it is part and the seat of Kateman Subdistrict, itself part of the Indragiri Hilir Regency.
+Sungai Guntung is located on the western side of Kateman Island (Indonesian: Pulau Kateman), at coordinates of 0°17'44" N and 103°36'41" E. Administratively, it is both part of and the seat of Kateman District (kecamatan), which is part of Indragiri Hilir Regency.
 The kelurahan covers an area of 29.73 square kilometers.

 Demographics

-The population of Sungai Guntung according to Statistics Indonesia estimates were 14,088 in 2016.
+The population of Sungai Guntung, according to Statistics Indonesia estimates, was 14,088 in 2016.